jeffdiom/-Unofficial-Name-ProjectBBCF-mod/README.md

 *Other: BBCF Unlimited MOD (Created by (B)aroque https://www.nexusmods.com/blazbluecentralfiction/mods/5)

 # Project CF Universal Mechanics Changes
-* Universial changes for all of the characters Throw range (No Longer have pitful throw range)
+* Universial changes for all of the characters Throw range (No Longer have small throw range)
 * Soon every character will have their 3C's to have an air untechabletime to be 60f
 * Returning moves/properties are coming back from previous Blazblue titles (Not 100% of them, but most of them will be)
 * And More Coming Soon